 ‘We failed’: Sask.
 Premier Scott Moe apologizes to 60’s Scoop survivors

 Published Monday, January 7, 2019 7:43AM CST

 Last Updated Monday, January 7, 2019 6:54PM CST

-Saskatchewan Premier Scott Moe issued a final apology to survivors of the 60’s Scoop on Monday morning.
+Saskatchewan Premier Scott Moe issued a formal apology to survivors of the 60’s Scoop on Monday morning.